arshadrr/subreddit-archiver/README.md

 described in the section [Credentials](#credentials)

 The output of this utility is a SQLite database.
-For information on the structure and how to make use of what this programn produces, see [Schema](#schema).
+For information on the structure and how to make use of what this program produces, see [Schema](#schema).

 ```